My Thoughts On EdFringe 2022

 2020 was the first time I seriously considered it and a small company quoted £2100

 Those "best shows/jokes of the Fringe" lists you see in the papers?
-They're written in June and paid for by people with good PR.
+They're written before the festival even starts, guided by publicists paid for by acts.
 Someone getting lots of great reviews from the big newspapers?
-They may have earned the stars but the journos didn't take a punt, they were personally invited by their favourite PR peeps.
+They may have earned the stars but the journos didn't take a punt, they were invited by their favourite PR peeps.
 (So please take a punt on acts that don't have big reviews!)

 But if I could pay for it, I would.
 Three years of having to do my own press/marketing on top of doing the show and struggling to get audiences or even a single reviewer is extremely exhausting and demoralising.
 And it seems that you can't do the Fringe now at all without it.
 Hopefully going back after a three year break might mean I can afford some help next year.